dpnetca/meraki/docs/UpdateNetworkApplianceVlanRequest.md

 `func (o *UpdateNetworkApplianceVlanRequest) HasMask() bool`

 HasMask returns a boolean if a field has been set.

+### GetIpv6

+`func (o *UpdateNetworkApplianceVlanRequest) GetIpv6() UpdateNetworkApplianceSingleLanRequestIpv6`

+GetIpv6 returns the Ipv6 field if non-nil, zero value otherwise.

+### GetIpv6Ok

+`func (o *UpdateNetworkApplianceVlanRequest) GetIpv6Ok() (*UpdateNetworkApplianceSingleLanRequestIpv6, bool)`

+GetIpv6Ok returns a tuple with the Ipv6 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIpv6

+`func (o *UpdateNetworkApplianceVlanRequest) SetIpv6(v UpdateNetworkApplianceSingleLanRequestIpv6)`

+SetIpv6 sets Ipv6 field to given value.

+### HasIpv6

+`func (o *UpdateNetworkApplianceVlanRequest) HasIpv6() bool`

+HasIpv6 returns a boolean if a field has been set.

+### GetMandatoryDhcp

+`func (o *UpdateNetworkApplianceVlanRequest) GetMandatoryDhcp() GetNetworkApplianceVlans200ResponseInnerMandatoryDhcp`

+GetMandatoryDhcp returns the MandatoryDhcp field if non-nil, zero value otherwise.

+### GetMandatoryDhcpOk

+`func (o *UpdateNetworkApplianceVlanRequest) GetMandatoryDhcpOk() (*GetNetworkApplianceVlans200ResponseInnerMandatoryDhcp, bool)`

+GetMandatoryDhcpOk returns a tuple with the MandatoryDhcp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMandatoryDhcp

+`func (o *UpdateNetworkApplianceVlanRequest) SetMandatoryDhcp(v GetNetworkApplianceVlans200ResponseInnerMandatoryDhcp)`

+SetMandatoryDhcp sets MandatoryDhcp field to given value.

+### HasMandatoryDhcp

+`func (o *UpdateNetworkApplianceVlanRequest) HasMandatoryDhcp() bool`

+HasMandatoryDhcp returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)